fbpx

 It’s possible you made an impulsive decision and then passed judgment on it after.
 In that situation, it might not be that the food was so bad but it wasn’t exactly what or when you planned or expected to eat.

-Check out this related post : The 5 - Hour Food Rule
+Check out this related post : Food thoughts for the busiest days.

 Whenever the feelings of guilt come up, just acknowledge them.
 Then, get curious.
 Before you get into a guilt-shame spiral, ask: “Why do I feel guilty about eating this?”